The 7 Phases of Adrenal Fatigue

 Although the adrenals are no bigger than the size of a walnut, they have an incredibly important role in the human life cycle.
 Some of the many different hormones created by the adrenals include steroid hormones such as adrenalin, norepinephrine, cortisol, aldosterone, estrogen and testosterone (1).

-4 Categories of Hormones:
+4 Categories of Hormones and Adrenal Fatigue:

 There are 2 major regions within the adrenal glands that produce hormones.
 This is the adrenal cortex and the adrenal medulla.
 The adrenal cortex is in the outer circumference of the adrenal glands, it produces three classes of hormones: